 Prunus is a huge group of trees and shrubs that includes many of our favorite spring-flowering trees, some of the most common privacy hedges and arguably our tastiest fruits.
 Peaches, plums, nectarines, cherries and almonds are all different species of Prunus.

-English Laurel, long the go-to plant for blocking the prying eyes of nosy neighbors is also a member.
-The glorious flowering cherry trees that dot Portland’s Waterfront Park welcoming spring are yet another example.
+The glorious flowering cherry trees that dot Portland’s Waterfront Park welcoming spring are a fabulous example.
 This article covers the species grown for ornamental use.

 To find information about fruiting Prunus species, visit our Fruits & Berries Page.

 Bitter Cherry P. emarginata – Native to the Northwest.
 White flowers with notched petals bloom in late winter, red bitter berries in summer are good for wildlife.
 Dark green leaves are lighter underneath.
 Plants grow into a small tree or large shrub, 7-50’ tall, depending on their culture.
 Roots are very wide-spreading, often forming suckers far from the original tree.
 In the wild they often form thickets.